rishi-xyz/cryptai/README.md

 # CryptAI - Talk to the  Blockchain with AI

-CryptAI is a conversational web app that allows users to interact with the any using natural language  just like talking to ChatGPT.
+CryptAI is a conversational web app that allows users to interact with the any Blockchain using natural language  just like talking to ChatGPT.

 Built with **Next.js**, **Vercel AI SDK**, **Google Gemini**, CryptAI makes blockchain interactions simple, accessible, and developer-friendly.